The client is a global leader in flash memory storage solutions. They were looking for a partner to develop firmware for their products.

-Softeq’s engineers impressed the client with their qualification — they performed not only testing, but a comprehensive failure analysis as well.
-It began as a small outsourcing project with a couple of firmware developers, and transformed into a full-fledged ODC with 115 seasoned embedded engineers a few years later.
+The collaboration began as a small outsourcing project with a couple of firmware developers.
+A few years later, the project transformed into a full-fledged ODC with 115 seasoned embedded engineers.

-Softeq’s experts were involved in adaptive flash management (AFM) technology development.
+Our experts were involved in AFM technology development.
 It embraced development of powerful algorithms that helped bridge the gaps between the market benchmark parameters and those of brand-new generation flash memory.

 The 5 crucial parameters are: